gab-language/site/content/blog/io.md

 typedef /* os_fd_type */ qfd_t;

 /*
- * A qd (pronounced 'kid') is a handle representing a single, 'queued' IO operation.
+ * A qd (pronounced 'kid') is a handle representing a single 'queued' IO operation.
  *
  * It is used to:
  *  - Check on the status of its corresponding operation.